hudongsheng-debug/FITS-QuickGuide/README.md

 # FITS QuickGuide
+⚠️⚠️The developer is back home, and updates for the Mac version 5.1.6 will continue. （May 13th back)

 I plan to submit the first public version of FITS QuickGuide for App Store review on May 7.
 Planned Features for Version 1.0.0